gentics/mesh-express-example/README.md

 # Gentics Mesh Express Example

-This example shows how to use [Gentics Mesh](http://getmesh.io) in combination with [Express](http://expressjs.com/).
+This example shows how to use [Gentics Mesh](https://getmesh.io) in combination with [Express](http://expressjs.com/).

-The Gentics Mesh Webroot API is being used to located the requested content and serve binaries.
-The GraphQL API enables to combine previously multiple REST requests and reduce the response payload.
+The Gentics Mesh GraphQL API is used to located the requested content.
 The JSON information of that content is used to render various [Nunjucks](https://mozilla.github.io/nunjucks/) templates.

 ## Getting Started

 ```
 # Clone example project
 git clone git@github.com:gentics/mesh-express-example.git
+git checkout graphql
 cd mesh-express-example

 # Install needed dependencies
 npm install

-# Download Gentics Mesh from http://getmesh.io/Download and start it
+# Download Gentics Mesh from https://getmesh.io/Download and start it
 java -jar mesh-demo-0.9.xx.jar

 # Start the express server